microsoft/taskflow-react/README.md

 # React and promise based task flow library
 Now a lot of features are task flow based.
 You could break features into a seriese of tasks with order and dependency.
 For example, to start task C, you have to wait for task A / B and then take their outputs for further process.
-To express and reuse task flow easily, it could help improve development efficiency.
+To express and reuse task flow easily and visually, it could help improve development efficiency.
 We would refer task flow as Workflow in code.

 ## Example
 Take the task flow below, there are 4 params for input.
 The task flow would add all 4 params with 3 add nodes and then double the sum with double node.
 Then the double node's result would be set as task flow's output.